agaro1121/typelevel-playground/src/main/scala/io/github/agaro1121/taglessfinal/blogpost.md

 I also wanted to challenge myself and demonstrate that you could write code like this and still use error handling patterns such as Either.
 I feel like most examples, specifically around Free Monads, don't demonstrate how error handling can be used in your code.
 I hope this can provide a basic example of a somewhat real life scenario around error handling with these techniques.

+## What's the difference between the 2 approaches?
+The most basic answer I can think of is tagless final expresses an api via functions Free Monads express an api via ADTs

+## Which should you choose?
+Unfortunately this is where my lack of experience limits how I can answer this.
+The biggest difference I can see is Free Monads allow you to inspect the ADTs that are constructed along the way.
+This gives access you access to the entire call structure before it gets interpreted and the actions get executed.
+I believe this makes room for further optimizations of your programs.

+See below image:

+The tagless final pattern lends itself to less code to achieve the ultimate end result.

+## What's so cool about this stuff?
+The main reason I was curious about the idea of abstracting over your monads was something I heard a few years ago at a Scala talk.
+The speaker painted a scenario where the developer wanted to debug their code but it was asynchronous.
+Using a pattern like this, the developer could write an integration test, create an interpreter usign the `Id` monad, and point their test against a valid environment and watch the code execute synchronously and view the logs in an ordered fashion.

+I thought this was a fascinating concept and was something I could relate to.

 Ok that's enough from me.
 Until the next time !